 There are no migratory corridors, migratory avian-fauna, rare endemic and endangered species.
 Therefore, there shall be no impacts due to mining activity on them.
 Even though there are no adverse impact on bio diversity and flora/fauna status due to project operations, positive impacts will arise due to well-planned reclamation measures for restoration of land status in the area ultimately to productive land category with well-planned green belt development activities.
-In the Roughstone and Gravel Quarry of APK Minerals about 1200 trees will be planted in and around the lease area.
+In the Roughstone and Gravel Quarry of APK Minerals (over an area of 2.58Ha), about 1300 trees will be planted in and around the lease area.